-The City of Boulder is proposing updates to the Boulder Revised Code (11-3-3) to better protect the public wastewater collection and treatment system.
-The code changes will address the need for food service establishments to remove grease from wastewater prior to discharge to the city sewer.
-The code will target food service establishments including restaurants, caterers, and food production facilities that discharge fats, oils and grease (FOG) from kitchen plumbing fixtures, or that serve menu items that generate grease waste.
+The Boulder Revised Code 11-3-11 (b) (Grease Interceptors at Food Service Establishments) applies to facilities including restaurants, caterers, and food production facilities that discharge fats, oils and grease (FOG) from kitchen plumbing fixtures, or that serve menu items that generate grease waste.

-The proposed code will address the installation and maintenance of grease interceptors to control FOG in wastewater discharged to the city sewer.
-While many food service businesses already meet the requirements of the new code, others may need to install grease removal equipment or make operational changes.
+The Boulder Revised Code addresses the installation and maintenance of grease interceptors to control FOG in wastewater discharged to the city sewer.
+While many food service businesses already meet the code requirements, others may need to install grease removal equipment or make operational changes.

-If your business has the potential to discharge FOG in wastewater, the new code will require some type of grease removal equipment.
-Existing businesses will have until December 31, 2026 to install a grease interceptor or grease removal device.
+If your business has the potential to discharge FOG in wastewater, a wastewater grease interceptor is required.
+Existing businesses that generate FOG will have until December 31, 2026 to install a grease removal device.

-A hydromechanical grease interceptor (HGI) connected to a plumbing fixture(s) that discharges greasy wastewater is acceptable to meet the proposed code requirements.
+A hydromechanical grease interceptor (HGI) connected to a plumbing fixture(s) that discharges greasy wastewater is acceptable to meet the code requirements under certain conditions.
 HGI’s are smaller units typically located inside a building.
 HGI’s use a flow control device and baffles to slow wastewater flow, allowing solids and FOG to separate.